Franchising Business: Buying Guide

-Select the franchise
+Select the Franchise

 "The retail optical services market is highly competitive and starting an outlet in your own name is a risky affair.
 A franchise made sense, because it reduces some - not all - of the risks, offers a familiar brand name to build on and provides support with marketing and other aspects.
-There are several franchisors out there and I considered them all.
+There are several franchisers out there and I considered them all.
 I decided to go for a Boots Opticians franchise."

 "Boots' reputation with UK consumers is excellent and brand awareness is almost universal.
 Also, because I was applying for one of the first Boots Opticians franchises, there was more scope to get involved in developing the operational systems.
-This was important to me I found that longer-established franchisors had a less flexible attitude."
+This was important to me I found that longer-established franchisers had a less flexible attitude."

-Work out the figures
+Work out the Figures

 "With the help of an accountant, I put together a detailed business plan.
 The store I wanted to take on had been trading as a Boots Opticians for several years so it had financial records to assess.
 Other factors I considered were the store location, local competitors and current operational practices.
 Without a clear idea of how much the business could make and how much cash I needed, it would have been impossible to tell if the franchise agreement on offer was worthwhile."

-Check the agreement
+Check the Agreement

 "The business plan also formed the basis of the presentation I gave to Boots' management.
 This was a key part of the process of being accepted for the franchise.
 The presentation and plan also gave me the information I needed to negotiate a contract.
 Following the presentation we had a number of conversations about the principles of any agreement."